getgrav/grav-learn/pages/03.themes/04.twig-filters-functions/docs.md

 ##### Randomize

 Randomizes the list provided.
-If a value is past, it will skip those values and keep them in order.
+If a value is provided as a parameter, it will skip those values and keep them in order.

 `array|randomize` {% verbatim %}
 ```